Roll20/roll20-character-sheets/D&D_5e_Shaped/ReadMe.md

 ### Changelog

+**29th May 2015**

+* Class actions work on new weapons
+* Character name is on its own line on the roll template now

 **24th May 2015**

 * Weapons can now run chat commands on each roll.
 Courtesy of Jeff S.(jjsheets on github).